 Before the pandemic hit, we were wrapping up filming videos.
-We had interviewed alumni, students, professors, and staff for each program, and most of these videos were done.
+We interviewed alumni, students, professors, and staff for each program, and most of these videos were done.

 With this, we were able to set a preliminary content schedule.
 I’d share two articles a week and a video.
 We also had some major upcoming admissions-related events and graduations that could fill in spots when needed.

 This is the new content calendar I use, which is a bit different from the template I’ve provided previously.
-This can be exported to an Excel spreadsheet, but I love the ease of sharing all my updates with my team instantly, so I use Google Sheets.
+This can be exported as an Excel spreadsheet, but I love the ease of sharing all my updates with my team instantly, so I use Google Sheets.

 We separated the types of posts by color and included a key.
 Captions and hashtags were pre-written and inserted as a note.
 I also included important days and events to make sure we were scheduling posts accordingly.

 This setup made it very easy to move things around when needed and grab the necessary information to share.
 Even after getting a Hootsuite plan to use their scheduler, I still used this content calendar.
 Before Hootsuite, I set a reminder in my Outlook to post every day at a certain time.
 After Hootsuite, I kept that reminder to log on and make sure everything was posted correctly and like the post from my personal account – duh.